-A list of books on labour standards and how these are enforced as well as related topics…
+A compilation of books on labour standards and how these are enforced… Related topics also covered…

 Arne L. Kalleberg.
 2011.
 Good Jobs, Bad Jobs: The Rise of Polarized and Precarious Employment Systems in the United States, 1970s-2000s.
 New York: Russell Sage Foundation.